 In the context of that intellectual climate and the political climate that preceded the first of our wars, Francisco Maceo Osorio asked Perucho Figueredo to compose "La marsellesa de Cuba".
 Perucho Figueredo titled his hymn La bayamesa.
-With that name, Martí published it twice in the newspaper Patria.
+With that name Martí published it twice in the newspaper Homeland.
 So it appears titled in the only autograph signed by Perucho preserved until today.
-Any other writing, including everything that was in Perucho and Isabel´s house, must have been turned into ashes in the Bayamo fire.
+Any other writing, including everything that was in the house of Perucho and Isabel, must have been ashes in the Bayamo fire.

 Isabel and her sister Luz - it has been said that they were twins - shared the beauty and the fine and broad family culture, notorious even in such a cultured and connected world with the Bayamo of that time.
 Luz Vázquez had been secretary of the Board of Women of the Philharmonic Society in its first stage.